Our Story

 In 2000, pediatric neurosurgeon Dr. Benjamin Warf encountered a high incidence of hydrocephalus while working at a hospital in eastern Uganda.
 Because the insertion of a shunt—the traditional treatment for hydrocephalus—is both prohibitively expensive and requires sustained medical monitoring, which is beyond the reach of most families in the Global South, Dr. Warf pioneered an alternative, low-cost treatment.

-Dr. Warf combined two procedures, the endoscopic third ventriculostomy (ETV) and choroid plexus cauterization(CPC), now known as The Warf Method, to develop a relatively straightforward, one-time, cost-effective treatment.
+Dr. Warf combined two procedures, the endoscopic third ventriculostomy (ETV) and choroid plexus cauterization(CPC), now known as The Warf Procedure, to develop a relatively straightforward, one-time, cost-effective treatment.
 Clinical trials have demonstrated outcomes that are as safe and effective as shunts, but require far less medical infrastructure and post-surgical maintenance.

 Recognizing hydrocephalus as the number one neurosurgical condition affecting children, Dr. Warf designed a training program for neurosurgeons throughout Africa, Asia, and the Middle East, exponentially increasing the number of children who can now be treated using his method.
 As the number of trained surgeons has grown, so has the opportunity to do more.